Skip to main content

 For identity envelope output, all consumer identifier data is transformed into derived RampIDs.
 A selection logic is applied, and then the RampID is additionally obfuscated and encrypted into an identity envelope.
 Only one identity envelope is returned per row of data.

-An envelope is valid for 15 days from the date of creation.
 A timestamp column is appended to the end of each row.
 This column gives the expiration date and time for the identity envelope in Unix format (timezone UTC).
-You can use this timestamp column to determine when you need to refresh the envelope by reprocessing the data.
+You can use this timestamp column to determine when you need to refresh the envelope.

 See below for an example of an output file for identity envelope output, based on the input file shown below: